hlavacs/ViennaEntityComponentSystem/README.md

       float z;
     };

+    struct VeUserComponentResource {
+      std::unique_ptr<my_resource_t> my_resource;
+    };

-As can be seen, these two components consist of a std::string and floats, and thus satisfy the conditions on components.
+As can be seen, these components consist of a std::string, floats and a unique pointer (which is movable but NOT copyable), and thus satisfy the conditions on components.
 Components are then used to define *entities*.
 Entities are composed of one or more components.
 This composition is defined using type lists, like

     using VeSystemEntityTypeNode
       = vtll::type_list<VeSystemComponentName, VeSystemComponentPosition>;